-Cell phones are an exception to the "personal electronics" policy of the school; however they are not to be used between first and last bell.
+Cell phones are an exception to the "personal electronics" policy of the school; however they are not to be used between arrival on campus and leaving campus.
 Because there is no need to have a cell phone during the school day, all phones remain off and secured in the student's backpack.
 If a student is discovered using a cell phone, the phone will be sent to the office for the parent to pick up at the end of the day.
+If a student needs to contact home, they request permission from the teacher.